jonduan/proposal/_posts/2016-11-18-wind-energy.md

 The wind speed is stronger offshore and increases with altitude.
 Extraction of energy from the wind is most useful when the wind is reasonably fast and steady.

+##### Downwind turbines

+Where is the rotor installed on a downwind wind turbine?

+On the back side of the nacelle.

+In aerodynamics, downwind refers to direction along the velocity of the wind.
+A downwind turbine places the rotor downwind of the nacelle.
+Therefore, the wind first passes over the nacelle before engaging the rotor and the blades.

 ----